-It’s impossible to describe in a nutshell what is a draw knife.
+It’s impossible to describe in a nutshell what a draw knife is.
 There are many varieties of this two-handed carpentry tool, and each of them deserves a separate description.
 Initially, such a knife was intended for removing bark from tree trunks, over time, other functions became available to carpenters.
 Modern models are able to cut workpieces quickly, handle convex and concave surfaces carefully, and make gouges.

 The classic woodworking draw knife consists of a long, straight blade that tapers off at the edges.
 Wooden or plastic handles are put on its ends (the first option is more preferable).
 The handles are angled to the blade or are connected straight.
 Thanks to this design, you can cut wood quickly and work on uneven surfaces.
 Some models are equipped with mechanisms for controlling the adjustment and cutting depth.